tbrowder/RakuDoc-Load/README.md

     use Pod::Load;
-    use X::Pod::Load::SourceErrors;
+    use X::RakuDoc::Load::SourceErrors;

     # Read a file handle.
     my $rakudoc = load("file-with.rakudoc".IO);
-    say $rakudoc.raku; # Process it as a Rakudoc
+    say $rakudoc.raku; # Process it as a RakuDoc

     # Or simply use the file name
     my @rakudoc = load("file-with.rakudoc");